Regulating Your Emotions Will Make You More Successful

 How Intimate Are You With Your Emotions?

-If you want to master the skill of managing your emotions, you have to become intimate with them.
+If you want to master managing your emotions, you must become intimate with them.
 Remember, the more you pay attention to your feelings and question them, the more self-aware you’ll become.
-Once you understand why you do the things you do, you will increase your emotional awareness, strengthen your emotional intelligence, and self-manage better in future situations.
+Once you understand why you do what you do, you will increase your emotional awareness, strengthen your emotional intelligence, and self-manage better in future situations.

-Keep in mind, to be the best version of yourself, you always want to manage your emotions instead of them controlling you.
+Remember, to be the best version of yourself, you always want to manage your emotions instead of them controlling you.
+Check out my book, The Power of Emotion, to find success.
 Marshall Connects offers Emotional Intelligence Assessments and Coaching to enhance skill development in all areas, including self-management techniques like successfully regulating your emotions to improve your life and overall productivity.

 More Motivational Reads Here »